marianpekar/Cardamom.js/docs/index.md

 Cardamom.MoveCardsFromIndex(deck_1, deck_2, sides.top,4,2);
 ```

-First two cards from the top of deck_1 has been skipped and then four cards was moved on top of deck_2.
+First two cards from the top of deck_1 has been skipped and then four cards have been moved on top of deck_2.

 ## Comparison